MicrosoftDocs/power-platform/power-platform/admin/deploy-office-365-groups.md

    ![Add Office 365 Groups records to connect](../admin/media/add-office-365-groups-records-to-connect.png "Add Office 365 Groups records to connect")

-   Once connected, the [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] apps connector shows up at the top of the connection list with a summary of connected records.
+   Once connected, the Dynamics 365 (online) apps connector shows up at the top of the connection list with a summary of connected records.

    ![Office 365 Groups records in connector](../admin/media/office-365-groups-records-in-connector.png "Office 365 Groups records in connector")